anaclumos/extracranial/Research/pages/Proposal of Research 2023-03-28.md

 ### Abstract

-Inspired by "The Library of Babel" by Jorge Luis Borges, this research proposal aims to investigate the concept of an "efficiently finite" map containing all possible pixel combinations and its implications on human creativity and Generative AI.
+Inspired by "The Library of Babel" by Jorge Luis Borges, this research proposal aims to investigate the concept of an "efficiently finite" [[Cartography|map]] containing all possible pixel combinations and its implications on human creativity and Generative AI.
 By exploring the idea of a Photo Library of Babel, we will examine the role of AI in creating information and the philosophical aspects of creativity in the context of finite possibilities.

 ### Background